 As trainers and equine educators, the Westfalls have participated in clinics around the world, and they share their expertise with an even wider audience through DVDs and books.

 In 2001, through participation with the National Police Horse Colloquium at the Kentucky Horse Park, Asbury University students began training Percheron/Thoroughbred crossed horses to be used for service mount units.

 The colts are started with ground lessons of imprinting and leading, as well as several round-pen exercises and desensitization to various objects and obstacles.
 As 2-year-olds, the horses are ridden, learning their balance with a rider at the walk, trot and canter, then advance to additional strange noises and obstacles.
 The horses continue to be trained by Asbury expert trainers and students through the ages of 3- or 4-years-old and then are sold to service units around the United States and Canada.

-All Asbury University Service Mount horses are geldings and hand-selected for their calm dispositions.
+Most Asbury University Service Mount horses are geldings, with the exception of a few mares, and hand-selected for their calm dispositions.
 The horses are trained “hands-on” each day by the students of the Asbury Equine Program.
 This structure results in safe, reliable mounts ready for active duty.